building-tools/better-models/README.md

 By using this command you can remove or add a model.
 Or just get it into your inventory.

 # Listeners
-SHIFT + RIGHT CLICK ON AIR will automatically put you into the edit-model mode.
+SHIFT + LEFT CLICK ON AIR will automatically put you into the edit-model mode.

 In edit-mode
  - Emerald --> to rotate